-This conference identified effective ways to improve institutional frameworks for regulatory policy.
+This conference identified effective ways to improve ex post evaluation for improved policy outcomes.

 Training Workshop on the elaboration and evaluation of regulatory impact assessment (RIA)